Epidemiology — Ph.D.

 The curriculum is designed to fulfill program requirements while also addressing the nature of the student's research interest and academic needs.
 Ph.D. degree students are expected to critically evaluate and write scientific journal articles as part of their educational training.
 They are also expected to gain adequate experience in pedagogy.
-Each student is responsible for identifying an appropriate faculty who will serve as his/her research mentor during the program.
+Each student is responsible for identifying an appropriate faculty research mentor during the program.

 Students completing the Ph.D. degree program in epidemiology are expected to develop high-level knowledge of epidemiologic theory and methodology and to apply this knowledge to the design, conduct, statistical analysis, and interpretation of data from population-based research in the health sciences.

 The graduate of this program will be able to:

 - Demonstrate knowledge of human disease etiology and apply this knowledge to epidemiologic investigations.

 - Interpret descriptive epidemiologic data to generate hypotheses in the examination of possible risk factors for disease.

 - Critically evaluate the scientific literature pertaining to exposure and disease relationships, study designs, measures of association, issues of bias, confounding and effect modification; and identify gaps in knowledge.

 - Utilize classical, modern, and innovative epidemiologic methods to design studies and to develop research proposals using National Institutes of Health (NIH) guidelines.